carla-simulator/carla/Docs/tuto_G_chrono.md

 # Chrono Integration

-This guide outlines what Chrono is, how it can be used in CARLA and the limitations involved in the integration.
+This guide outlines what Chrono is, how to use it in CARLA, and the limitations involved in the integration.

 - [__Project Chrono__](#project-chrono)
 - [__Using Chrono on CARLA__](#using-chrono-on-carla)